astriaorg/astria/specs/conductor.md

 - `soft` -> `safe`
 - `firm` -> `final`

-The Conductor has no knowledge that Geth uses the above options, it simply sends a `CommitmentState` message to the rollup, and the rollup does the rest.
+To update the commitment level of a block on the rollup, it simply sends a `CommitmentState` message to the rollup node.

 ## Architecture